takugian/quick-tutorials-with-aws/cloudfront/cloudfrontloadbalancer/README.md

 # cloudfrontloadbalancer

-This project creates:
-- CloudFront distribution in front on an Application Load Balancer
+This project creates a CloudFront distribution in front of a Load Balancer.
-- An Application Load Balancer in front on a Lambda function

 ## How to invoke